|About Safety||Posted: 10:55 AM - 7/24/02|

 Footwear Policy - Employees are to use foot protection against crush, puncture, electrical, slip and other foot-injury hazards.
 Employees needing safety footwear (including prescription safety footwear) are provided an allowance.
 After the employee's Supervisor approves the request, safety footwear can be purchased from the vendor of choice.
 Reimbursement is made after the supervisor inspects and ensures the safety footwear complies with the ASTM F 2412-05 and F 2413-05 standards.
 NEW reimbursement allowance effective 10/27/08.

 Hearing Protection - Employees may have routine but short term exposures to noise where hearing protection is recommended and/or be required to limit how long they work in a high-noise environment.
-Find out more - Hearing Protection or OSHA Noise and Hearing Conservation E-Tool
+Find out more - Hearing Protection (presentation) or OSHA Noise and Hearing Conservation E-Tool

 Respirator Policy - Employees are to wear respirators when they are exposed to occupational dusts, fumes, mists, gasses, vapors or other respiratory hazard.
 The primary methods to prevent excessive exposure to respiratory hazards are to minimize use of hazardous chemcials, proper ventilation, and/or wearing respirators.
 The wear of respirators requires prior medical evaluation, operational knowledge and fit testing.